eqbal/CarND_Capstone_CarX/README.md

 Please check out the link below for a video sample of the simulator.

-> Note that we used 40 Kmph for speed limit instead of the 10 Kmph speed limit for CARLA for a better demonstration.
+> Note that we used 40 Kmph for speed limit instead of the 10 MPH speed limit for CARLA for a better demonstration.

 [![](./imgs/Simulator_testing_of_CarX_team_Self_Driving_Car.gif)](https://www.youtube.com/watch?v=0G6BnhLnAd0&feature=youtu.be)